 - A series of IUPESM workshops and webinars as part of the IUPESM Medical Engineering and Physics initiative, focused on experience sharing, networking and collaboration between Biomedical Engineers and Medical Physicists.

-The IUPESM World Congress on Biomedical Engineering and Medical Physics will be held in Singapore from 30 May to 4 June 2021 providing a platform to address pressing issues related to human health and wellness, including COVID-19.
+The IUPESM World Congress on Biomedical Engineering and Medical Physics will be held in Singapore from 12 – 17 June 2022 in Singapore providing a platform to address pressing issues related to human health and wellness, including COVID-19.

-The Scientific Committee on Frequency Allocations for Radio Astronomy and Space Science (IUCAF) – 60 Years
+Scientific Committee on Frequency Allocations for Radio Astronomy and Space Science (IUCAF)

 Formed in 1960, The Scientific Committee on Frequency Allocations for Radio Astronomy and Space Science (IUCAF) is celebrating its 60th anniversary in 2020.
 IUCAF is an international committee (set up in 1960 by URSI, IAU, and COSPAR) that works in the field of spectrum management on behalf of the passive radio sciences such as radio astronomy, remote sensing, space research, and meteorological remote sensing.
 The IUCAF initiative aims to study and coordinate the requirements of radio frequency spectrum allocations for passive radio sciences – radio astronomy, space research and remote sensing – and to make these requirements known to the national and international bodies that regulate the use of the radio spectrum.
 IUCAF operates as an Inter-Disciplinary Body under the auspices of the International Science Council (ISC, formerly ISSC and ICSU).
 IUCAF is a Sector Member of the International Telecommunication Union’s Radiocommunication Sector (ITU-R) with observer status at the Space Frequency Coordination Group (SFCG).
 IUCAF is celebrating the 60th anniversary of its founding during 2020.